Consumer medicine information

 LVEF reduction.

-Asymptomatic decreases in ejection fraction have been reported in 26% of paediatric patients in the pivotal clinical study (see Section 4.8 Adverse Effects (Undesirable Effects)).
-Median time to initial onset of events was 232 days.
+LVEF reduction have been reported in both paediatric and adult patients (see Section 4.8 Adverse Effects (Undesirable Effects)).
 A small number of serious reports of LVEF reduction associated with selumetinib have been reported in paediatric patients who participated in an expanded access program.

 Evaluate LVEF at approximately 3 month intervals, or more frequently as clinically indicated, during treatment.
 Reduction in LVEF can be managed using treatment interruption, dose reduction or treatment discontinuation (see Section 4.2 Dose and Method of Administration).